cnichte/sftp-push-sync/README.md

 - Hashes are cached in .sync-cache.json to save space.
 - Parallel uploads/deletions via worker pool
 - include/exclude patterns
-- special uploads / downloads
+- Sidecar uploads / downloads - Bypassing the sync process

 The file `sftp-push-sync.mjs` is pure JavaScript (ESM), not TypeScript.
 Node.js can execute it directly as long as "type": "module" is specified in package.json or the file has the extension .mjs.